Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Answer Quality: Utilizes Large Language Models (LLMs) to categorize chat messages, focusing on grounding, relevance, and accuracy.

-Explanation/Reference:

-Explanation:

-To implement an Application Lifecycle Management (ALM) process for Microsoft Foundry agent deployment, you must integrate Foundry Control Plane Observability into your CI/CD pipeline.
-This ensures the agent is validated against baseline metrics before reaching production and monitored for drift thereafter.

-Pre-Deployment: Baseline Evaluation Before a new agent version is deployed, it must pass a rigorous evaluation stage within your ALM pipeline to prevent performance regressions.

-Post-Deployment: Drift & Continuous Monitoring Once deployed, the agent’s performance must be continuously validated against the pre-deployment baseline using Observability in the Control Plane.

-Continuous Evaluation: Configure the Control Plane to sample live production traffic and run the same evaluators used during development.

-Drift Detection: Monitor for changes in Quality Scores and Accuracy Metrics over time.
-Significant drops indicate "drift," where real-world usage differs from your training/testing assumptions.

-Unified Dashboard: Use the Foundry Monitoring Dashboard to visualize trends in latency, token usage, and accuracy side-by-side.

-Alerting: Set up Azure Monitor alerts to notify developers immediately if evaluation scores fall below the established baseline.

-### QUESTION 29
+### QUESTION 28

 You need to recommend a security solution for agents in a Microsoft Power Platform environment.

-The agents must use only approved connectors and services.
+**The agents must use only approved connectors and services.**

 The solution must prevent the agents from accessing sensitive data.

 What should you recommend?